 Hence, each hypothesis can be identified with a pair $(\alpha,\theta)$ and it is then easy to see that the losses from \cref{lem:pacwithoutreplacement} are precisely the terms we are trying to relate:

 Hence, \cref{lem:pacwithoutreplacement}, along with a union bound across the $k$ steps, tells us that if the sample size satisfies:

 then \cref{eq:epsilonbound} holds with probability at least $1-\delta$.
 To show \cref{eq:epsilonbound}, it remains to relate $\text{\textsc{vc-dim}}(\mathcal{H})$ to the VC dimension $d$ of our statement space.
 Note that for all hypotheses in $\mathcal{H}$, all datapoints in $S_{j}$ are constrained to $0$ due to the factor $\mathcal{I}[\cdot \in S_j]$.
-Compared to a definition without this indicator factor, this restriction does not increase the VC-dimension of the hypothesis class since the datapoints in $S_j$ cannot be part of any shattered subset.
-Consequently, $\text{\textsc{vc-dim}}(\mathcal{H})$ is at most equal to the VC-dimension of the hypothesis class
+Compared to a definition without this indicator factor, this restriction does not increase the VC dimension of the hypothesis class since the datapoints in $S_j$ cannot be part of any shattered subset.
+Consequently, $\text{\textsc{vc-dim}}(\mathcal{H})$ is at most equal to the VC dimension of the hypothesis class

-It is easy to verify that the VC-dimension of this set of indicator functions corresponds to our notion of VC-dimension $d$, hence $\text{\textsc{vc-dim}}(\mathcal{H})\le d$, which means that our $n_{x}$ from \cref{alg:cjrsamplingexplicit} satisfies \cref{eq:nx} and therefore \cref{eq:epsilonbound} holds with the desired probability.
+It is easy to verify that the VC dimension of this set of indicator functions corresponds to our notion of VC dimension $d$, hence $\text{\textsc{vc-dim}}(\mathcal{H})\le d$, which means that our $n_{x}$ from \cref{alg:cjrsamplingexplicit} satisfies \cref{eq:nx} and therefore \cref{eq:epsilonbound} holds with the desired probability.

 \paragraph{Step 2.} Next, we show that, when \cref{eq:epsilonbound} holds, it must hold that, for each iteration $j$, all of the agents $T_{j}$ removed in this iteration have utility at least $\theta_{j}$ for the selected statement $\alpha_{j}$.
 For this, it suffices to show that there are at least $r_{j}$ agents in $S_{j}$ with utility at least $\theta_{j}$ for $\alpha_{j}$, i.e., that $\left|\textsc{supp}\left(\alpha_{j},\theta_{j}|S_{j}\right)\right|\ge r_{j}$.
 First, observe that we defined $r_{j}$ such that we always have $|S_{j}|\ge r_{j}$, since